mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -External Controller

-   * Normal.
+   * Keyboard or IME.
 Select this value to use an external keyboard or devices based on keyboard IMES like WiiController.
    * GamePad autodetection.
 Plug and play detection of many USB / Bluetooth gamepads.
 Support of multiple gamepads.
    * Original iCade.
 Select this value to use iON's iCade controller.
 You should be bluetooth paired before.
    * iCP, Gametel or iCade compatible.
 Select this value to use an iCade compatible layout.
 Controller should be configured on iCade mode.